 Residents in the state of Indiana experience problems with flooding every year.
 Occasionally, the flooding is major and causes millions of dollars’ worth of damage.
-In 2008, for example, the East and West Fork White Rivers, the Flat Rock River and many of their smaller tributaries overflowed and caused widespread flooding after nearly a foot of rain fell on already saturated ground in a few hours.
+For example, the East and West Fork White Rivers, the Flat Rock River and many of their smaller tributaries overflowed and caused widespread flooding after nearly a foot of rain fell on already saturated ground in a few hours.
 In the end, 82 of Indiana’s 92 counties were declared disaster areas.

 Flood damage in a home can be extremely expensive.
 If the flooding is contained to a basement, it can result in structural damage to your home.
 As a result, you may have to replace appliances such as your furnace, hot water heater, washer and dryer.
 If the flooding affects above-ground floors, walls, flooring and personal belongings will need to be replaced.
 FEMA estimates that two inches of flood water in a 1,000 square foot home would cause about $10,000 in damages.

 Nearly every homeowners insurance policy has exclusions for damages caused by flooding.
 If your home sustains flood damage, you will need to cover the costs of repairing and replacing damaged property unless you have an Indiana flood insurance policy in place.
 Some people believe that federal assistance will cover these costs, but this assistance comes in the form of low-interest loans that must be repaid.

 - Indiana residents file an average of about 700 flood claims each year

 - The average flood insurance claim is $30,000

 The National Flood Insurance Program (NFIP) is backed by the federal government.
 The program began in the 1960s and since then has provided an alternative to the low-interest loans FEMA offers as temporary aid.
 The monthly price of a policy is usually lower that payments on a loan, and securing this coverage is a good way for homeowners and renters to safeguard their investments.